 • Traumatic Brain Injury

-Seeking applicants for a two-year, non-clinical, postdoctoral position that combines individualized, mentored research, and training of data scientists and researchers in the high priority area of Veteran suicide risk and prevention.
+We are seeking applicants for a two-year, non-clinical, postdoctoral position that combines individualized, mentored research, and training of data scientists and researchers in the high priority area of Veteran suicide risk and prevention.
 Big Data Fellows will learn to manage, design, and analyze large-scale, multiple element biological and/or non-biological patient data sets that contribute to suicide prevention research.

-Location: Denver, Colorado or remote for qualified applicants.
+Location: Denver, Colorado

-For a more comprehensive look at our program please review our Training Manual [PDF opens in new tab/window].
+For a more comprehensive look at our program please review our Training Manual.
+[PDF opens in new tab/window]

 Start date: To be determined - negotiated with qualified applicants.